david32145/csv-node/README.md

 ## Features

 - Read an csv file and serializer data to `javascript/typescript` objects;
+- Write csv tables;
+- Automatic cast for numbers an booleans;
 - Alias in colunms of csv table;
 - Skip row of csv;
 - Limit numbers of rows.